Website design for branches...

 - a landing page to advertise your lecture/s or event/s (templates available soon).

-There are hosting options that offer ongoing support and lecture events added by me, so that your website always looks fresh and relevant, but without the time required to maintain it yourself.
-You can also have the flexibility to create your own page content.
+There are hosting options that offer support to update your website with upcoming lectures that automatically disappear when the date has passed, so that your website always looks fresh and relevant, but without the time required to maintain it yourself.
+You can also have the flexibility to update and create your own page content.

 Click on these links to read more: